 Dr. Hila May, Ph.D.
+Department of Anatomy and Anthropology Sackler Faculty of Medicine

 Laboratory for Bio-History and Evolutionary Medicine

 Lecturer

 Inter-disciplinary laboratory focusing on two major topics: evolutionary history of anatomical systems and their impact on current population health, and reconstruction of ancient populations' daily life, based on their skeletal remains, with emphasis on the interaction between genetic and socio-cultural factors.